netbox-community/netbox/docs/plugins/development/migration-v4.md

 ### Include description fields in brief mode

-NetBox now includes the `description` the field in "brief" mode for all models which have one.
+NetBox now includes the `description` field in "brief" mode for all models which have one.
 This is not required for plugins, but you may opt to do the same for consistency.

 ## GraphQL